AparicioJohan/agriutilities/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`agriutilities` is an `R` package designed to make the analysis of field trials easier and more accessible for everyone working in plant breeding.
+agriutilities is an `R` package designed to make the analysis of field trials easier and more accessible for everyone working in plant breeding.
 It provides a simple and intuitive interface for conducting **single** and **multi-environmental** trial analysis, with minimal coding required.
-Whether you’re a beginner or an experienced user, agriUtilities will help you quickly and easily carry out complex analyses with confidence.
-With built-in functions for fitting Linear Mixed Models (**LMM**), agriUtilities is the ideal choice for anyone who wants to save time and focus on interpreting their results.
+Whether you’re a beginner or an experienced user, agriutilities will help you quickly and easily carry out complex analyses with confidence.
+With built-in functions for fitting Linear Mixed Models (**LMM**), agriutilities is the ideal choice for anyone who wants to save time and focus on interpreting their results.

 ## Installation